 - Mold and other forms of fungi that can grow on the coil and neighboring surfaces.

 6. Do you Need UV-C Lightning in your Building’s HVAC System?

 The answer is, it depends.
 There is no “magic-bullet” when discussing protecting your building’s occupants from infectious diseases.
 But there are good steps to take and a UV-C Lighting System may be one of them.
-It is important to note that the CDC has not seen enough evidence to conclude that Covid-19 is easily transmitted through recirculated air in a building.
+It is important to note, the CDC has not seen enough evidence to conclude that Covid-19 can live in a HVAC System.
 This is why we recommend you discuss the application, benefits, and costs of a system with your trusted HVAC Service Provider.
 You may find that there are other options that cost less and will have a better impact on your building’s air quality.
 Some of these examples are:

 - Maintenance: Maintenance Programs do more than promote cleanliness in your building.
 It also increases energy efficiencies and reduces operational cost because your equipment breaks down less.

 - Duct Seals: Sealing air ducts can prevent the infiltration of contaminants like mold, fungi, and VOCs.